StandardAero, Inc. research snapshot

 SARO AI Trading Strategy Framework

 The SARO AI trading strategy is a rules-based research framework, not personalized advice.
-Pair it with live price data, position sizing, an earnings calendar, debt and interest-cost checks, and fresh filings about cash conversion, customer concentration, internal controls, and leadership succession.
+Pair it with live price data, position sizing, an earnings calendar, and fresh filings about cash conversion, customer concentration, internal controls, and the October 2026 leadership transition.
+Q2 2026 results are scheduled for August 6, 2026.

 Trend-following setup

-A close below the 200-day area followed by a close below $26.61 weakens the setup.
+A close below the 200-day average near $27.88, followed by a close below the 50-day average near $27.56, weakens the setup.
 Define the maximum loss before considering any entry.

 Mean-reversion setup